Meeting and surpassing all audience expectations every day.

 Where does this stuff stop?

-And of course, and then and then and then the targets of this, the guys using the N-word are gonna say, wait a minute, that's not half as bad as some of the other stuff you should hear out here.
+And of course, and then the targets of this, the guys using the N-word, are going to say, wait a minute, that's not half as bad as some of the other stuff you should hear out here.

 But I'm just fascinated, the origin.